Lentern/corrections/README.md

 * The text at [14:22](https://www.youtube.com/watch?v=qnAt-bOY1_8&t=862s) should say "Disabling Chat Reporting", I just messed up a text attribute in the editing.

 ## Minecraft Hardcore - The Beginning ([link](https://www.youtube.com/watch?v=-Z222E-7tk0))
 * I have made this video unlisted because I don't really feel like carrying this series on.
 I don't have a whole lot of motivation.
-Lentwo video on this soon™.
+I made [a Lentwo video explaining it](https://www.youtube.com/watch?v=geiVnrtE2zY) and the [world download is available too](https://drive.google.com/file/d/1J5j4CH3Fi1aq5nmoiAnfidTngCB2wy9v).

 ## The COMPLETE History of Minecraft's Far Lands (2009-2022) ([link](https://www.youtube.com/watch?v=ExqfNJivDYA))
 * At [5:27](https://www.youtube.com/watch?v=ExqfNJivDYA&t=327s), I made a mistake saying that terrain past 32 million was not solid.
 In this version, it was 16777216 instead because the limit was unintentional.
 Any boundaries at a clean number like 30 million or 32 million are manually added.
 The limits at powers of two are typically bugs.
 I also mentioned this at [5:01](https://www.youtube.com/watch?v=ExqfNJivDYA&t=301s). (thanks, [Far lands investigator](https://www.youtube.com/channel/UCrMgOfAQSf2cmgf0DVMC3lA) ([link](https://www.youtube.com/watch?v=ExqfNJivDYA&lc=UgxphaFi3-4fR2FKpBl4AaABAg)))